arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/tutorials/get-started-with-machine-learning/get-started-with-machine-learning.md

 For more background on the examples, you can take a look at the source in the [TensorFlow repository](https://github.com/tensorflow/tflite-micro-arduino-examples).
 The models in these examples were previously trained.
 The tutorials below show you how to deploy and run them on an Arduino board.
 In the next section, we’ll discuss training.

-## How to Run the Examples Using Arduino Web Editor
+## How to Run the Examples Using Arduino Cloud Editor

-Once you connect your Arduino Nano 33 BLE Rev2 to your desktop machine with a USB cable you will be able to compile and run the following TensorFlow examples on the board by using the [Web Editor](https://create.arduino.cc/editor):
+Once you connect your Arduino Nano 33 BLE Rev2 to your desktop machine with a USB cable you will be able to compile and run the following TensorFlow examples on the board by using the [Cloud Editor](https://create.arduino.cc/editor):

 ![Compiling an example from the Arduino_TensorFlowLite library.](assets/create-lib.gif)